 Institutions: (1) National Institute for Health Research, Collaborations for Leadership in Applied Health Research and Care, North West Coast (NIHR CLAHRC NWC), (2) Wolfson Centre for Personalised Medicine, University of Liverpool (3) Department of Public Health & Policy, University of Liverpool, (4) Research Institute for Sport and Exercise Sciences (RISES), Liverpool John Moores University (5) Department of Biostatistics, University of Liverpool (6) Liverpool Health Economics, University of Liverpool Management School

-OBJECTIVES: Overexpression of the HER2 gene is predictive of treatment benefit with trastuzumab therapy for breast cancer patients in both the adjuvant and metastatic settings.
-The study objective was to investigate whether all eligible patients with HER2-positive breast cancer initiated trastuzumab therapy and to identify factors associated with inequalities in uptake.
+OBJECTIVES: Overexpression of the HER2 gene is predictive of treatment benefit with trastuzumab therapy for breast cancer (BC) patients.
+The study objective was to investigate whether all eligible patients with HER2-positive BC initiated trastuzumab therapy.

-METHODS: A systematic search was conducted through PubMed, Web of Science, The Cochrane Library and Cochrane Central Register of Controlled Trials and Cochrane Methods.
-From 2651 studies identified, 107 English language observational studies were included for full text review, of which 26 met the inclusion criteria and an additional 7 studies were identified by backward and forward citation searching.
-Following study inclusion, one reviewer extracted data into evidence tables and a second reviewer checked data extraction of 30% of included studies for accuracy and completeness.
+METHODS: A systematic search was conducted through PubMed, Web of Science and Cochrane Library.
+From 2651 studies identified, 107 observational studies were included for full text review, of which 26 met the inclusion criteria and an additional 7 studies were identified through citation searching.
+Two independent reviewers extracted data for accuracy and completeness.

-RESULTS: Thirty-three observational studies reported the uptake proportion of trastuzumab therapy and 21 of those studies tested at least one predictor of uptake.
-Studies were heterogenous and few studies accounted for confounding factors.
-Sample sizes ranged from 11 to 1928 and included patients from 10 different countries.
-Age ranges varied; the study with the youngest cohort had a median age of 50 years and the oldest cohort had a median age of 84 years.
-Uptake of trastuzumab therapy in HER2-positive early breast cancer and metastatic breast cancer patients ranged from 9.1% to 100% and 50.8% to 84.0% across studies, respectively.
-The pooled uptake estimate was 71.3% (95% CI 64.6-77.9), with high heterogeneity (I2=99.05%, P<0.001).
-Uptake varied by study geography and was found to be lowest within Asia.
-Significant predictors of higher uptake included lower Charlson Comorbidity Index OR 1.62 (95% CI 1.32-1.99) (P<0.0001), positive lymph node status OR 2.45 (95% CI 1.83-3.29) (P<0.0001), higher tumor grade OR 1.73 (95% CI 1.23-2.45) (P=0.002), larger tumor size OR 1.80 (95% CI 1.54-2.10) (P<0.0001), later tumor stage OR 2.07 (95% CI 1.44-2.96) (P<0.0001) and hormone receptor negative OR 1.54 (95% CI 1.35-1.77) (P<0.0001) and younger age OR 2.09 (95% CI 1.36-3.20) (P=0.0007).
+RESULTS: From 33 observational studies, 14,644 patients were exposed to trastuzumab therapy.
+Age range varied across studies, the youngest cohort had a median age of 50 and the oldest had a median age of 84.
+Sample sizes ranged from 11 to 1928 and included patients from 10 countries.
+Studies were heterogenous and few studies accounted for confounders.
+We identified large variability in uptake of trastuzumab in HER2-positive early BC patients (9.1-100%) and metastatic BC patients (50.8-84.0%).
+The pooled uptake was 71.3% (95% CI 64.6-77.9), with high heterogeneity (I2=99.05%).
+Predictors of higher uptake included younger age OR 2.09 (95% CI 1.36-3.20) and lower Charlson Comorbidity Index of patients OR 1.62 (95% CI 1.32-1.99).
+In addition, tumour characteristics including positive lymph node status OR 2.45 (95% CI 1.83-3.29), higher tumor grade OR 1.73 (95% CI 1.23-2.45), larger tumor size OR 1.80 (95% CI 1.54-2.10), advanced tumor stage OR 2.07 (95% CI 1.44-2.96) and hormone receptor negative OR 1.54 (95% CI 1.35-1.77) were associated with higher uptake.

-CONCLUSIONS: Uptake of trastuzumab therapy varied widely between studies and across subgroups of patients.
-However, findings should be interpreted with caution as few studies controlled for possible confounding factors.
-Additional studies with patient level data which control for confounding factors are needed to understand more about inequalities in breast cancer treatment.
+CONCLUSIONS: Uptake of trastuzumab therapy varied widely between studies and across subgroups.
+Findings should be interpreted with caution due to study heterogeneity and lack of reporting for confounding factors.
+Additional studies of patient level data which control for confounders are needed to understand more about inequalities in uptake.

 Registration: Systematic review protocol was registered with PROSPERO, identification number: CRD42017073218